 What About Buying Something Else Instead?

 You could return your lease and buy a different car — but be prepared for dealer markups, added fees, and limited inventory.
-And unless you’re paying cash, you’ll likely finance at a higher amount than your current buyout.
+And unless you’re paying cash, you’ll likely finance a higher amount than your current buyout.